bcrowe/bryan-crowe.com/_posts/2014-11-20-a-case-for-coding-standards-adoption.markdown

 code more performant.
 With this in mind, we can safely say coding standards do not add any value in achieving a project's substantive end-goal.

-"Okay, so you've just said they don't add any real value, so why should we care?"
+"Okay, so you've just said they don't add any real value, so why should we care?
+"

 Bike-shedding sucks.
 No one enjoys bike-shedding, and if you do, you're either a troll or an asshole, or both.
 Coding standards are a bike-shedder's dream and